davidrjonas/mysql-customs/README.md

 This program reads MySQL tables then writes the data as CSV files transforming the data in the process.

+> You end up with customized stuff, having gone through customs, as is customary.
+>      - Chuck Musser

 Usage
 -----